Enhancing research and its results

 Ca’ Foscari encourages the project design at national and international level, as well as research results, maps its own expertise and the competences of its territory, valorise its publications in the institutional repository and catalogue and supports a vast cultural production such as conferences, workshops and exhibitions that make the research results available to the general public.

-The University directly supports start-up and spin-offs that, based on the results obtained by Ca’ Foscari researchers, create new forms of development and new productive activities.
+The University invests in its research results for their business use in innovative contexts: by directly supporting start-ups and spin-offs, Ca’ Foscari researchers create new forms of development and new productive activities.

 The variety of research topics and the high productivity of publications - more than 2000 per year - contribute to build our profile of an active and growing university, open to the realities of its territory, to other research organizations and other institutions involved in higher education.